 A professional care manager may help schedule appointments, participate in medical appointments, determine which providers to see, or help with determining the ideal assisted living community based on your loved one’s preferences and needs, especially with concern to financial management.
 Aging Life can help ease the stress and tension you may be feeling in caring for your loved one by offering expert services in aging and senior care.

-There are some unusual behaviors that appear to indicate that an older person is having some difficulties functioning means it is time for a loved one to step in and get expert help.
+There are some changes in behaviors that appear that may indicate that an older person is having some difficulties functioning and it is time for a loved one to step in and get expert help.
 Some danger signals indicating a need for attention and possible intervention:

 - Frequent falls or unexplained bruises